NAG-DevOps/streamalert-ws/doc/team2/pm1/README.md

 ### Notes ###

 * To test, do not select `RSS, MARFCATIN, or MARFCATOUT` default XML files to parse due to [StreamAlert-Slack integration limitations.](https://bitbucket.org/soen487-w18-02/soen487-w18-team02/wiki/StreamAlert%20Issues%20Identification)
+* Do not enter a search field when testing because the output of a search does not comply to the rule we created in StreamAlert.
 * When inputting a file name in the input box, be sure to include `.json` as part of the file name.
 Ex: `my_test_file.json`.
     * If left empty, the default file name of `test_slack_xml.json` will be used.